gabholli/e-commerce-site-v2/README.md

-# E-Commerce Site
+# Project Title

-This repository contains files for a mock e-commerce website.

-# What was used:

-- React.js
-- React Router
-- Tailwind CSS
-- JavaScript
+E-commerce web site

+## Description
+A mock merchandising site that allows for adding items to a shopping cart, logging in, and sorting items by category.
+I built this project using React.js, React Router, Tailwind CSS, and JavaScript.

+## Getting Started
+### Dependencies
+- Nothing is required to install before accessing this project
+### Installing
+- No installation is required
+### Executing program
-To access, go to https://gabholli-e-commerce.netlify.app
+- To access, go to https://gabholli-e-commerce.netlify.app

+## Authors
+Gabe Hollifield

+## License
+This project is licensed under the MIT License - see the LICENSE.md file for details